 The Reverend C A Bourne

-Cornelius Alexander Bourne was the incumbent of Fulstow from November 1860 to October 1869.
+Cornelius Alexander Bourne was the incumbent of Fulstow from November 1861 to October 1869.
 He held the living when the church began to be restored in 1868.
 He died on 16 October 1869 at the Hotel Trombetta in Turin, of typhoid, whilst he was on holiday.
 He was with his brother in a party of some fifty tourists on a Thomas Cook holiday, visiting France, Switzerland and Italy, for five weeks.
 A press report of the time states that he was “an agreeable associate, and earned the esteem of his fellow travellers during their lengthy journey.”
+A small charitable fund was established in his estate, paying small amounts to the poor of the parish.
+The charity closed in 2000.

 The cost of insuring St Lawrence's in 1948 for a year was one pound and ten shillings.
 How things have changed!
 The insurance company was the County Fire Office of London, and there was a £5,000 indemnity.